tiagodeluna/study-notes/Azure/README.md

 ### Azure Service Health

 Azure Service Health is a suite of experiences that provide personalized guidance and support when issues with Azure services affect you.
 It can notify you, help you understand the impact of issues, and keep you updated as the issue is resolved.
 Azure Service Health can also help you prepare for planned maintenance and changes that could affect the availability of your resources.
 It is composed by the following services: Azure Status, Service Health and Resource Health.

-/*
-# Azure Portal

-## Azure Portal dashboards

-A dashboard is a customizable collection of UI tiles displayed in the Azure portal.
-You add, remove, and position tiles to create the exact view you want, and then save that view as a dashboard.
-Dashboards are stored as JSON files, which you can download, edit manually and upload.
-You can create dashboards for specific roles within the organization, and then use role-based access control (RBAC) to control who can access that dashboard.
-*/

 ---